giantswarm/docs/src/content/advanced/configure-dex-in-your-cluster/index.md

 __Warning__: With `oidc` connector you might need to add `getUserInfo` in the connector configuration to force a second call to the identity provider in order to get groups.
 This is required for example by Okta.
 More info on this can be found in [dexipd/dex#1065](https://github.com/dexidp/dex/issues/1065).

 __Note__: In the above snippet you have to replace the `<CLUSTER>` variable and select a connector.
 Here we show examples for Keycloak, Active Directory, and GitHub.
 You can use more than one connector, but they need to have a different `id` value.
-We advice to use `- id: customer` for your primary connector.
+We advice you to use `- id: customer` for your primary connector.

 After you have applied the `ConfigMap` manifest to the Management API you have to submit the App custom resource that defines the intent to install the Dex app in the given cluster.
 The easiest way to do this is [through our Web-UI](https://docs.giantswarm.io/ui-api/web/app-platform/)